Mud Island river walk

 Mission work isn’t always easy.
 A lot of times, missionaries experience resistance from the people they are Sharing Jesus with.
 Maybe you have experienced resistance even here in Memphis as you share the Gospel with your friends and neighbors.
 During those challenges, we can learn from Jesus by looking at how He always looked to God in the middle of every situation.
 Jesus came to Earth and lived a perfect life, modeling how we should seek after God in our highs and lows.
 Jesus made sure to spend time with the Father after exciting times—after healing the blind man or feeding 5,000 people, but He always made sure to draw near to the Father in times of trouble too.
 Instead of running away or hiding, He spent time alone with His Father.
 Jesus knew the only way to go through life on Earth is with the Lord’s help.
 Through the highs and lows of life, remember to lean on the Lord for help and guidance.

 While access to the park is free, there is a fee for parking.
-If you want to extend your experience, consider going to the Mississippi River Museum located on the island.
-It is open Fridays noon–4:00 p.m. and Saturdays 10:00 a.m.–4:00 p.m. and costs $10 for adults, $8 for children, and free for children ages four and under.
+The Mississippi River Museum is currently closed, but check their website for updates.
+This is a great way to extend your experience, if available.
 Take a picture by the Memphis sign and post it with #fightforyourfamily and #outdoorsummeradventure.
 Take the opportunity to enjoy some air conditioning by going across the street to Bass Pro Shop and looking at the fish.